Siyavula/moodle-styleguide/README.md

       ```

-  4. Install PHP CodeSniffer in VS Code:
+  4. Install PHP Sniffer in VS Code:

       - Press Ctrl+P on Linux/Windows or Cmd+P on Mac to open the Quick Open dialog.